fix

 Manual

 Manual penetration testing is when it is done by human hackers.
-This method needs to be handled by qualified security engineers, or pen testers, as described in the above sections.
+This method needs to be handled by qualified security engineers, or pentesters, as described in the above sections.

 Automated

 However, automated testing may miss more critical vulnerabilities and cannot dive as deeply into your application logic as manual testing can.
-Thus, it is best to combine automated testing with manual testing or some other manual security exercises, such as threat modeling or secure code review.
+Thus, it is best to combine automated testing with manual testing or some other manual security exercises, such as threat modelling or secure code review.

 About the author